Frequently Asked Questions

 Is there an age limit for mentees?

-Yes, the Academy plans to develop other programs focused on career development for early- and mid-career scientists in the coming years.
+The Academy plans to develop other programs focused on career development for early- and mid-career scientists in the coming years.

-No. Mentorship will be entirely voluntary.
+No. Mentorship by Academy Fellows is entirely voluntary.

 How long do mentorships typically go for?